davekinkead/thesis/README.md

 Here's what I think my thesis could look like.

+## Introduction

-  1. Introduction.
-Commentary on my project and each paper.
+Commentary on my project and 1000 word summary of each paper.

+## Philosophy & Simulation

-  2. Methodology.
+Methodology.
 A lit review and justification of computational approaches to political philosophy.

+## A New Challenge to the Jury Theorem

+This chapter introduces a new challenge to the Jury Theorem.
+Condorcet's Jury Theorem (CJT) proves that the likelihood of a simple majority vote on some issue being correct increases to certainty as the number of voters increases to infinity, assuming that the average voter competence is better than 50%.

+Demonstrating that the assumption of voter competence holds true in real life proves difficult however.
+Ascertaining voter competence empirically requires some independent way of determining the what correct choice is in actual fact.
+Yet if this can be known independently, using CJT to justify democracy becomes redundant.
+Instead, voter competence is simply presumed by appealing to the the Principle of Charity.
+After all, if randomly flipping a coin yields at 50% likelihood of being correct on a binary issue, the addition of even a modicum of reason should increase that likelihood at least a little.

+Using computer simulation, I advance Goodin & Estlund's argument for the persuasiveness of democratic majorities and show that diversity of voter competence undermines the Principle of Charity.
+To have any plausibility, the PoC should apply equally to indistinguishable polities.
+This is not the case however.
+Even if the assumptions of CJT hold true for one polity, it is unlikely they hold true for other indistinguishable polities.
+Thus, we have even less reason to support the Principle of Charity than previously thought.

-  3. A New Challenge to the Jury Theorem.
-I show whenever choices about inclusion need to be made, CDT assumptions don't necessarily hold internally even when they are true externally.
+(Alternatively, I show whenever choices about inclusion need to be made, CDT assumptions don't necessarily hold internally even when they are true externally.)

-  4. Borders and Legitimacy.
+## Instrumental Incompatibility.

 I show that different types of instrumental justifications of democracy are incompatible.

+## Egalitarianism and Inequality

-  5. Egalitarianism isn't Equal.
+Egalitarianism isn't Equal.
 I show that under normal conditions, egalitarian justifications of democracy can't deliver political equality.

-  6. States of Nature.
+## States of Nature.

 I demonstrate the (in)compatibility of assumptions about the nature of man made by Hobbes, Locke, & Rousseau.

-  7. Is politics necessity.
-I demonstrate the conditions when democratic necessity arguments are entailed.
-  8. Conclusion.
+## Conclusion.

 And that's that.
 I may have to change the authority stuff to democracy but why not?